Code-Institute-Submissions/MS2_Project_EuroTrip/README.md

 A live demo can be found [here](https://brianscan14.github.io/MS2_Project_EuroTrip/index.html).

-this section will hopefully have the [responsive](http://ami.responsivedesign.is/) website which sows your project on the different screens as a snapshot.

 ### UX:

 The main goal of the site is to offer a quick and simple way for a customer to decide where they want to go in Europe on a holiday break for their budget.
 The page is kept simple so as to not distract the customer too much from their task and hence incorporates a very sleek, neutral and professional design.